MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 Do these basic network configuration tasks in the Yammer admin center before you invite users to use Yammer Enterprise so that all users get a consistent experience.

-As you're getting started with Yammer, review the links in [Yammer - Admin Help](https://support.office.com/article/e1464355-1f97-49ac-b2aa-dd320b179dbe) for other tasks you might want to do, such as [customizing the look of your Yammer network](customize-the-look-of-yammer.md), [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md), and making sure your [email system is configured properly](configure-email-and-yammer.md).
+As you're getting started with Yammer, review the links in [Yammer admin help](../yammer-landing-page.md) for other tasks you might want to do, such as [customizing the look of your Yammer network](customize-the-look-of-yammer.md), [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md), and making sure your [email system is configured properly](configure-email-and-yammer.md).

 To access the Yammer network configuration tools: